solarslurpi/GrowBuddies/docs/tasmota.md

 The temperature is set to celsius with the command `so8 0`.
 To Fahrenheit with the command `so8 1`.

 #### Accomodate SCD30 Slow To Discover
 The first time I used the SCD30 with Tasmota on a Wemos D1, it didn't work.
 The reason is [discussed below](wemos_challenges).  `SetOption46` was added in Tasmota 12.1.1.  `SetOption46 0..255` stalls I2C component discovery for 0..255 * 10 milliseconds to let stabilize the local Wemos power.
-You might want to experiment with values like SO46 10 os SO46 20 for a 100mSec or 200mSec delay.
+You might want to experiment with values like SO46 10 or SO46 20 for a 100mSec or 200mSec delay.

 ## Commands To Verify the Install
 Two commands, `i2cscan` and `i2cdevice` are extremely helpful in determining if the software and wiring are correct.

+(i2cscan)=
 ### i2cscan
 `i2cscan` is an extremely useful command.
 Executing `i2cscan` from the console is useful to **show you if the i2c sensor is wired correctly**.
 It is useful right after an installation to see if the wiring to the ESP286 is correct.
 ```